 - 5.3.2.1 The Department requires an operator who will ensure a smooth and safe mobilisation of the business on time and with no disruption to passenger services.
-This requirement includes but is not limited to managing the process for complying with the Conditions Precedent Agreement and: - Obtaining all necessary licences and Statements of National Regulatory Provisions required pursuant to the Railways Act 1993 and the Railway (Licensing of Railway Undertakings) Regulations 2005 to operate the Franchise; - ii.
-Obtaining all other necessary consents (including all necessary safety approvals), licences (other than licences required under the Railways Act 1993 and/or the Railway (Licensing of Railway Undertakings) Regulations 2005) and contractual rights (including under access agreements, station leases, depot leases and rolling stock leases) before the Start Date; and iii.
-Implementing plans to ensure the continued reliable operation of Franchise Services at the Start Date, notwithstanding the impact of any transfers of rolling stock and/or train crew to the Northern Franchise that result from the remapping of Blackpool, Windermere and Barrow services.
+This requirement includes but is not limited to managing the process for complying with the Conditions Precedent Agreement and: - i.
+Obtaining all necessary licences and Statements of National Regulatory Provisions required pursuant to the Railways Act 1993 and the Railway (Licensing of Railway Undertakings) Regulations 2005 to operate the Franchise: - ii.
+Obtaining all other necessary consents (including all necessary safety approvals), licences (other than licences required under the Railways Act 1993 and/or the Railway (Licensing of Railway Undertakings) Regulations 2005) and contractual rights (including under access agreements, station leases, depot leases and rolling stock leases) before the Start Date; and - iii.
+Working with the incumbent operators of the Northern and TransPennine Express franchises to ensure that the re-mapping of Blackpool, Windermere and Barrow services from the TPE franchise is implemented successfully at the Start Date, ensuring continuity of operation and maintaining standards of reliability of these services throughout the transition.